WayneBrown/learnwebgl2/_sources/08_animations/01_introduction.rst

 .. admonition:: In Summary

-  An animation is produced by rendering a series of images at a specific frame rate, where the objects and/or the camera has changing over time.
+  An animation is produced by rendering a series of images at a specific frame rate, where the objects and/or the camera has changed over time.

 Let's discuss how a computer actually creates a series of scene renderings that a viewer perceives as a smooth motion animation.